Designer, photographer, cookie monster.

 Netta's Story

 Netta joined Watsi on August 8th, 2013.
-Nine years ago, Netta joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Netta's most recent donation traveled 8,500 miles to support Alex, an 11-year-old boy from Kenya, to treat his clubfoot.
+Twelve years ago, Netta joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Netta's most recent donation traveled 8,300 miles to support Pan Ei, a young woman from Burma, to fund heart surgery.

 Impact